The Opposite Of Cute

 I keep staring in that direction, willing this to be my imagination and a godforsaken mouse walks right out of the hall closet and sits in the middle of the floor and stares at me like, “What?” and went about his business of moving dog food from the dog’s bowl to the hall closet like it was his job.

 In my brain, I was making a list of what I needed to do to sell the house because OMG.
-I went and woke Jeff up who decided he would try to catch the mouse with a huge tupperware bowl from IKEA.
+I tried to catch the mouse with a huge tupperware bowl from IKEA.
 After an hour of this bullshit, I went and woke up my mother who barricaded the damn mouse in the downstairs bathroom after unsuccessfully trying to “stun” it with a yardstick while I stood guard with a broom and made helpful comments like “We should just light the bathroom on fire”.
 This is my life.

-If you ever find yourself in this predicament of trying to wrangle a mouse at 1 a.m. with your mother, husband, and IKEA tupperware, please note the best plan of action would be to throw a towel over the mouse and then put the bucket over it.
+If you ever find yourself in this predicament of trying to wrangle a mouse at 1 a.m. with your mother, a yardstick, and IKEA tupperware, please note the best plan of action would be to throw a towel over the mouse and then put the bucket over it.
 The towel will slow the mouse down/trap him temporarily.
-None of us thought of this while blindly smacking at the mouse with a yardstick.
+We didn’t think of this while blindly smacking at the mouse with a yardstick.
 You’re welcome.

 The next morning I went to Lowe’s and bought everything from the “99 Problems And Mice Are All Of Them” aisle because girl, if you see one mouse you know they have friends.